jonelo/jacksum/README.md

 ![GitHub](https://img.shields.io/github/license/jonelo/jacksum?color=green)
 ![GitHub top language](https://img.shields.io/github/languages/top/jonelo/jacksum?color=green)

+* * *

 # Jacksum v3

 ## Abstract

-**Jacksum** (JAva ChecKSUM) is a free and cross platform data integrity software tool.
+**Jacksum** is a free, open source, and cross platform data integrity console utility, which can **compute, print and verify checksums, CRCs, and message digests**  (known as hash values and fingerprints).

-It takes advantage of **multi-core processors/multi-CPU computers** for **parallel, simultanously computation and verification of hash values**, resp. checksums, CRCs, and message digests.

 Jacksum supports **470 algorithms**.
-Many of the algorithms are powered by many different, small and large open source libraries or have been explicitly implemented or optimized for Jacksum.
-For details please see the [Copyright file](https://github.com/jonelo/jacksum/blob/main/src/main/resources/net/jacksum/legal/copyright.txt).
-Jacksum keeps the binary small (~2 MiB), bundles only what it needs in one tool/library and provides a standard API, and a versatile, feature-rich framework around the algorithms.
+For details please see the [Copyright](https://github.com/jonelo/jacksum/blob/main/src/main/resources/net/jacksum/legal/copyright.txt) file.

+Jacksum can compute and verify hash values much faster if you select many files or many algorithms, because it takes advantage of **multi-core processors and multi-CPU computers**.

-Jacksum supports tons of features, and besides **hash calculation** and **file integrity verification** it is also able to **find files that matches a hash value**, it can also **find an algorithm to a hash value** using brute force.
-For a detailled list of features scroll down to the features list.
+Jacksum supports a **versatile bunch of features**.
+For example, it can also **find an algorithm to a hash value** using brute force.
+For a comprehensive list of features please see also [Features](https://github.com/jonelo/jacksum#features) and the [Manpage](https://github.com/jonelo/jacksum/wiki/Manpage).

-Jacksum is both a **command line tool**, and a **library**.
-It can be integrated in your file browser.

-Jacksum went to to public in July 2002, and moved to GitHub in Sept 2021, and even after all these years, I am still curious how we can improve it further 🙂.
+Jacksum as a **command line tool** can be integrated in your **file browser**.
+See also [Integration](https://github.com/jonelo/jacksum#integration), and it can be used as a **library** in your own projects by using its **API**.
+Jacksum keeps the binary small (~2 MiB), because it bundles only what it really needs to do the job.

+Jacksum is a synthetic word made of JAva and ChecKSUM.

 ## System Requirements